‘Lucky to be alive’: Ashton Kutcher opens up about rare autoimmune disorder

 “Don’t really appreciate it until it’s gone,” he told Grylls.
 “Until you go, ‘I don’t know if I’m ever going to be able to see again, I don’t know if I’m ever going to be able to hear again, I don’t know if I’m ever going to be able to walk again.'”

-Vasculitis causes blood vessels to inflame, according to the Cleveland Clinic, leading to all sorts of issues including aneurysms.
-The cause of the disorder is unknown.
+Vasculitis causes blood vessels to inflame, according to the Cleveland Clinic, which can lead to aneurysms, thinning of the blood vessels, or the blood vessels can become closed off.
+The cause of the disorder is unknown but experts say in most cases, something has caused an immune or allergic reaction in the walls of the blood vessels.

 He is married to fellow “That ’70s Show” actor Mila Kunis, and the pair have two children.